-Rice varieties (such as NSIC Rc 216, Rc 160, and Rc 300) bred by the Philippine rice Research Institute (PhilRice) and Rc 222 and Rc 238 produced by the International Rice Research Institute (IRRI) were the top five most preferred rice varieties of Filipino farmers in irrigated lowland fields nationwide, both for dry and wet seasons.
+Rice varieties (such as NSIC Rc 216, Rc 160, and Rc 300) bred by the Philippine Rice Research Institute (PhilRice) and Rc 222 produced by the International Rice Research Institute (IRRI) were the top four most preferred rice varieties of Filipino farmers in irrigated lowland fields nationwide, both for dry and wet seasons.

 “These pool of inbred rice varieties were previously tested for biotic and abiotic stresses to ensure that these can adapt to the current conditions of the climate and the environment, which the breeders and the rice farmers have been dealing with,” says Thelma Padolina, PhilRice senior plant breeder.

 These selected popular rice varieties were the results of farmers’ participatory trials under the Accelerating the development and adoption of next-generation rice varieties for major ecosystems in the Philippines, known as the Next-Gen project.

 Aside from the Next-Gen data, the other bases for the identified top varieties are the: National Cooperative Test results, production data based on the seed system workshop, farmers’ preferences based on the report of the regional seed coordinators, and value chain analysis survey.